 Simplified vendor management

 While the process for generating a virtual credit card for business may vary among issuers, it tends to be relatively simple.
-This makes it easy to quickly add a virtual card (or several) to your existing accounts.
+This makes it easy to quickly add unlimited virtual cards to your existing accounts.

 Issue as many cards as you need to track different online payments and vendors.
 Having vendor payments on virtual cards means you can more easily track vendors being used across your team (avoiding subscription creep) and how much you’re spending per vendor.